0xCook1e/0xCook1e/README.md

 - 👋 Hi, I’m Pratik
 - 👀 I’m interested in a lot of things which includes Game Developement, AI/ML, Web-developement, 3D Designing, Graphic Designing and Video Editing ( I know it's a lot)
-- 🌱 I’m currently learning Web-design and Cyber-Security
+- 🌱 I’m currently learning Web-Developement and Cyber-Security
 - 💞️ I’m looking to collaborate on Basic Projects

 <!---